shashankcheema/faq-chat-bot/sum.md

-# Leadership Monitoring Dashboard for Data Science Batch Models in Datadog
+# Data Science Batch Models Monitoring Dashboards in Datadog

+## Leadership Monitoring Dashboard

-## Overview
+### Overview

-This document serves as a guide for leadership to understand and effectively utilize the custom-built monitoring dashboard in Datadog, designed specifically for overseeing Data Science Batch Models.
+This section serves as a guide for leadership to understand and effectively utilize the custom-built monitoring dashboard in Datadog, designed specifically for overseeing Data Science Batch Models.
 The dashboard consists of 8 widgets, each providing crucial insights into the performance and health of the batch processing jobs.
-These widgets offer a comprehensive view of job executions, successes, failures, and specific issues like out-of-memory (OOM) errors.

-## Widgets Breakdown
+### Widgets Breakdown

-### 1. Number of Jobs
+#### 1. Number of Jobs
 - **Purpose**: Displays the total number of batch processing jobs executed.
-- **Usage**: Helps in gauging the workload and activity level.
-A sudden increase or decrease in the number of jobs might indicate scaling needs or potential issues.

-### 2. Success Rate
+#### 2. Success Rate
 - **Calculation**: Pods that are successful / Total number of pods
-- **Purpose**: Measures the percentage of successful job executions.
-- **Usage**: A key indicator of system health and efficiency.
-A low success rate signals potential problems in the batch processing environment.

-### 3. Failure Rate
+#### 3. Failure Rate
 - **Calculation**: Pods that are failed / Total number of pods
-- **Purpose**: Indicates the percentage of failed job executions.
-- **Usage**: Essential for identifying the reliability of the batch processing.
-High failure rates require immediate attention.

-### 4. Number of Pods Failed
+#### 4. Number of Pods Failed
 - **Purpose**: Shows the count of failed pods.
-- **Usage**: Useful for tracking failure occurrences.
-Trends in this widget can signal the need for further investigation into failure causes.

-### 5. Number of Pods Failed due to OOM
+#### 5. Number of Pods Failed due to OOM
 - **Purpose**: Counts pods that failed because of Out-Of-Memory (OOM) issues.
-- **Usage**: Critical for identifying memory-related issues.
-Regular occurrences might suggest a need for memory allocation optimization.

-### 6. Number of Container Restarts
+#### 6. Number of Container Restarts
 - **Purpose**: Tracks how many times containers within the pods have restarted.
-- **Usage**: High restart counts can indicate instability in the environment or issues with specific jobs.

-### 7. Number of Pods Failed due to Crash Loop Back-Off Errors
+#### 7. Number of Pods Failed due to Crash Loop Back-Off Errors
 - **Purpose**: Quantifies failures specifically attributed to crash loop back-off errors.
-- **Usage**: These errors often point to issues in the application lifecycle, such as configuration errors or persistent faults in the application.

-### 8. Number of Pending Pods
+#### 8. Number of Pending Pods
 - **Purpose**: Indicates the count of pods that are in a pending state and haven’t started execution.

-- **Usage**: A high number of pending pods may signal scheduling issues or resource constraints within the cluster.
+## Engineering Monitoring Dashboard

+### Overview

+This document assists engineering teams in understanding and using the Engineering Monitoring Dashboard in Datadog, tailored for Data Science Batch Models.
+It is divided into two sections: Overview and Detailed Pod/Container Information.

+### Overview Section Widgets

+#### 1. Number of Jobs
+- **Purpose**: Displays the total count of batch jobs executed.

+#### 2. Successful Jobs
+- **Purpose**: Shows the count of jobs completed successfully.

+#### 3. Failed Jobs
+- **Purpose**: Counts the number of jobs that have failed.

+#### 4. Number of Pods Failed due to OOM
+- **Purpose**: Tracks failures specifically due to Out-of-Memory errors.

+#### 5. Number of Container Restarts
+- **Purpose**: Indicates how often containers are being restarted.

+#### 6. Number of Pods Failed due to Crash Loop Back-Off Errors
+- **Purpose**: Quantifies failures from crash loop back-off errors.

+#### 7. Pods in Bad Phase (Pending, Failed)
+- **Purpose**: Shows pods in non-optimal states.

+#### 8. Top Cron Jobs by Job Count
+- **Purpose**: Identifies the most frequently run cron jobs.

+#### 9. Events Widget from OCP
+- **Purpose**: Displays OpenShift Container Platform events.

+#### 10. CronJob Resource Consumption
+- **Purpose**: Monitors the resource usage of cron jobs.

+#### 11-15.
+Time Series of Resource Usage (CPU, Memory, Disk, Network) and Network Errors by Cron Job

+### Detailed Pod/Container Information

+#### 1-11.
+Time Series and State Information for Pods and Containers
+- **Purpose**: These widgets provide granular details about pod and container states, resource usage, and errors.

-## Utilizing the Dashboard
+## Utilizing the Dashboards for Incident Resolution

-- **Monitoring Trends**: Regularly review the dashboard to monitor trends and anomalies.
-Sudden changes in any metric should be investigated.
-- **Proactive Response**: Set up alerts based on thresholds in key widgets like failure rates and OOM errors to proactively respond to issues.
-- **Resource Allocation**: Use data from OOM and pending pods widgets to make informed decisions about resource allocation and scaling.
-- **Performance Optimization**: Analyze data from success and failure rate widgets to identify opportunities for optimizing job performance and reliability.
+1. **Identify the Issue**: Use the Overview widgets to detect spikes in failed jobs or resource overutilization.
+2. **Drill Down**: Employ the Detailed Pod/Container Information to pinpoint affected containers or pods.
+3. **Analyze and Resolve**: Examine logs, error messages, and resource metrics for root cause analysis and apply necessary fixes.
+4. **Monitor Post-Resolution**: Continuously monitor the dashboard to ensure the issue is resolved and to prevent recurrence.

 ## Conclusion

-This dashboard is a strategic tool for leadership to maintain oversight of the Data Science Batch Models' performance and health.
-It is designed to provide quick, actionable insights, facilitating informed decision-making and efficient management of data processing resources.
-Regular engagement with this dashboard will ensure sustained operational efficiency and effectiveness in the data science operations.
+These dashboards in Datadog are strategic tools for both leadership and engineering teams to maintain oversight and manage the health and performance of Data Science Batch Models.
+Regular engagement with these dashboards ensures sustained operational efficiency and effectiveness.